Which Business Type Is Best for Your Company?

 Which Business Type in Which State?

-Check with your state secretary of state to be sure of the rules in your location, keeping in mind that some states use different terms for this department.
+TIP: Check with your state secretary of state, business division to be sure of the rules in your location, keeping in mind that some states use different terms for this department.
 You might also check with the business division or another similar department to see if the type of business you want to form is available there.

 A sole proprietorship is a type of business operated by one individual.
-The business is not considered a separate legal entity from its owner.
-Its profits and losses are included on the individual's personal tax return, and the owner has personal liability for business debts and lawsuits.
+The business is not considered a separate legal entity from its owner, which means that the owner may be personally liable for the debt of the business Its profits and losses are included on the individual's personal tax return, and the owner has personal liability for business debts and lawsuits.

-You can basically just get a business bank account and start taking money from customers if you want to start a sole proprietorship.
+If you want to start a sole proprietorship, you can basically just get a business bank account and start accepting money from customers.

 An incorporated business is separate from its owners.
 The corporation is formed with Articles of Incorporation under the laws of the state in which it is operating.

-A subchapter S corporation or S corp is a corporation which has the limited liability benefits of a corporation but is taxed as though it were a partnership.
+A subchapter S corporation or S corp is a corporation which has the limited liability benefits of a corporation but is taxed like a partnership.
 Business income or losses flow through to the individual shareholders.

 All states give you the ability to set up a limited liability company (LLC) by registering Articles of Organization or a similar document with the state.